GitHub4Eddy/buienradar_rain/README.md

 Example: a value of 77 is equal to a rain intensity of 0,1 mm/h.

 Variables mandatory:
-- IntervalR = Number in seconds to update the data when rain expected or raining (must be different to IntervalD)
+- intervalR = Number in seconds to update the data when rain expected or raining (must be different to IntervalD)
-- IntervalD = Number in seconds to update the data when no rain expected, Buienradar is updated every 300 seconds
+- intervalD = Number in seconds to update the data when no rain expected, Buienradar is updated every 300 seconds
-- Latitude = of your location (Default is the latitude of your HC3)
+- latitude = of your location (Default is the latitude of your HC3)
-- Longitude = of your location (Default is the longitude of your HC3)
+- longitude = of your location (Default is the longitude of your HC3)